What is Lunar Homestead? The simple answer:

 - More fundamentally, we’re not going to get even medium numbers of people on Luna if we don’t hammer out basic life support and quality of life issues.
 Very few people will sign up for a permanent ascetic monastic lifestyle with the constant threat of instant death just outside the pressure hull.
 Homesteads need to be nice, comfortable places to live.

 - “Big Science” (governments and corporations) is working on the shiny problems.
 Making a faster/reusable rocket is sexxxy.
 Figuring out how to make an airlock completely from local materials with an almost non-existent industrial base is not.
-I’m going to focus on the small scale, non-sexy problems.
+Lunar Homestead is focusing on the small scale, non-sexy, absolutely critical problems.

 - I firmly believe that small-scale is the key to opening up the solar system.
 Governments and big business didn’t move humans out of Africa.
 They didn’t settle the American West.
 They aren’t responsible for any voluntary (key word) mass settlement of people.
-They may set up the environment that encourages people to leave and they help expand and enhance existing communities.
+They may set up the environment that encourages people to leave and they can help expand and enhance existing communities.
 But on the whole, large scale settlement is the product of individuals, families, and small groups.
 They take the risks and establish the first settlements.
 Business and government build upon those initial communities.
-See the FAQ for more information about Lunar Homesteading.

 - Luna (the Moon) is just a place.
 There’s nothing mystical or super-dangerous about it.
-Sure, the environment is pretty hostile to human life (and most life in general).
+Sure, the Lunar surface environment is pretty hostile to human life (all life really).
 But humans are really good at adapting and thriving in hostile environments.
 Early Homesteaders on Earth may not have to deal with vacuum, hard radiation, and reduced gravity.
-But we don’t have to deal with extreme weather, dangerous animals, and the lack of instant (or near instant) communications.
+But Lunar Homesteaders don’t have to deal with extreme weather, dangerous animals, and the lack of instant (or near instant) communications.
 Both groups have problems with extended supply lines (try moving goods long distances with just pack animals).
 And we have much better technology and a substantially deeper knowledge base.
 I’m not saying Lunar Homesteading will be easier.
 But it’s not impossible either.

 - That’s why I’m working on Homesteading solutions, not bases or outposts.
 Governments and big business are already working on those.
 Humanity will be one step closer to being a space-faring species once we have the technology and techniques that will allow individuals and small groups to establish themselves on the Lunar surface.
 And most of this knowledge is transferable to the settlement of Mars, asteroids, and free orbiting settlements.
-It can even be used to help save our dying planet (if you don’t think we’re killing the Earth then you are either delusional or not paying attention).
+It can even be used to help save the Earth.
 Once we are firmly established on Luna, we can go ANYWHERE.

 - Identify gaps in our knowledge and technology needed for permanent Lunar settlement.

-- Conduct basic research into these issues to identify possible solutions.
-Basically, conduct literature research to find out what we currently know.
+- Conduct research into these issues to identify and create solutions.

 - Make all research and solutions openly available to everyone.
-I’m a firm believer in the Open Source concept.
-I’ll post everything on this website and do my best to get it into popular and peer-reviewed media.
+I’m a firm believer in the Open Science concept.
+I’ll post all Lunar Homestead research on this website, the LH YouTube channel, and as much media as possible.

 About the header photo:

 I combined two NASA photos in MS Paint and then added my own doodle.
-It’s supposed to show a Homesteader picking an apple from a Lunar-grown tree.
+It’s supposed to show life in a Lunar Homestead.
 It’s crude but hey, I’m not an artist.
 Besides, it’s supposed to be a bit funny.